-I’m Family Medicine trained, dabbled in rural Emergency Medicine and currently practicing clinically in telemed and correctional medicine.
+I’m Family Medicine trained, dabbled in rural Emergency Medicine, Correctional Medicine, Telemed and currently practicing as medical attending for a geri-psych hospital.
 I’m a farmer’s wife, a mom of three wonderful kids, and now a life coach entrepreneur working with doctors experiencing burnout.
 I have a special interest in helping you with transitions, developing the life and career you love and finding your joy.

 I created Truth Prescriptions because in 2014, I was super deep in burnout as a doctor myself.